Hyderabad not to see historic Bibi ka Alam procession this Muharram

 Telangana has 11,866 ashur khanas, majority of them in Hyderabad.
 Some of these were built by Qutub Shahi rulers.

-The Badeshahi Ashurkhana, the oldest in Hyderabad, was built in 1594 by Mohammed Quli Qutub Shah, three years after the construction of Charminar, the symbol of Hyderabad.
+The Badshahi Ashurkhana, the oldest in Hyderabad, was built in 1594 by Mohammed Quli Qutub Shah, three years after the construction of Charminar, the symbol of Hyderabad.

 At a meeting called by Telangana’s Minorities Welfare Minister Koppula Eshwar to discuss Muharram arrangements early this month, Shia leaders and legislator belonging to the All India Majlis-e-Ittehadul Muslimeen (AIMIM) had demanded that the centuries old tradition should not be disturbed.